 On the flip side, some vintage movies are still worth watching.
-These are movies that have stood the test of time, and there are still good reasons why these movies have not been forgotten.
+These are films that have stood the test of time, and there are still good reasons why these movies have not been forgotten.
 What I’ve done here was compile the best vintage movies from IMDb’s Top 250 list.

 The hardest part about compiling this list was defining what “vintage” means.
 If I used a self-centric definition, then it would simply mean any movie produced before I was born.
-But instead I simply chose a nice round number.
+But instead, I chose a nice round number.
 Here I define vintage to mean any movie released more than 50 years ago.

 City Lights (1931)

 City Lights was one of the greatest accomplishments of Charlie Chaplin’s celebrated career.
-In the film, Chaplin’s Tramp character struggles to help a blind girl he has fallen in love with, while developing a friendship with an alcoholic millionaire.
-The final scene in the film was referred to by critic James Agee in 1949 as the “greatest single piece of acting ever committed to celluloid”.
+In the film, Chaplin’s Tramp character struggles to help a blind girl he has fallen in love with while developing a friendship with an alcoholic millionaire.
+The final scene in the film was referred to by critic James Agee in 1949 as the “greatest single piece of acting ever committed to celluloid.”

 Modern Times (1936)

-Another Charlie Chaplin movie, Modern Times depicts Chaplin’s iconic Little Tramp character struggling to live in modern industrial world with the help of a young homeless woman.
+Another Charlie Chaplin movie, Modern Times depicts Chaplin’s iconic Little Tramp character struggling to live in a modern industrial world with the help of a young homeless woman.
 The film is commentary about the desperate conditions people faced during the Great Depression.

 The Great Dictator (1940)

 The Great Dictator was Charlie Chaplin’s first true talking picture, and also his most commercially successful film.
 It is a satirical political comedy-drama about a fictional dictator who tries to expand his empire while a poor Jewish barber tries to avoid persecution.
-The film was released before the United States’ entry into World War II, and produced a controversial condemnation of Adolf Hitler and antisemitism.
+The film was released before the United States’ entry into World War II and produced a controversial condemnation of Adolf Hitler and antisemitism.

 Casablanca has been made timeless by its iconic characters, lines, and theme song.
 Set in northern Africa during World War II, the film is about an American expatriate who must choose between his love for a woman and helping her husband escape Casablanca to continue his fight against the Nazis.
 Casablanca won the Academy Award for Best Picture in 1944.